 There are many avenues of work that communication majors pursue, which yields a unique environment of creatives working together.

-Chair of Communication, Associate Professor of Communication, Fellow in Catholic Studies
+Director of Communication Program, Associate Professor of Communication, Fellow in Catholic Studies

 Assistant Professor of Communication, Internship Coordinator